phoenixframework/esbuild/README.md

   env: %{"NODE_PATH" => Path.expand("../deps", __DIR__)}
 ```

-When `mix esbuild` is invoked, the arguments will be prepended to the
+When `mix esbuild` is invoked, the task arguments will be appended
-ones configured above.
+to the ones configured above.

 ## License